nasa-fornax/fornax-documentation/README.md

 The JupyterLab User Guide provides information on how to navigate the interface:
    * https://jupyterlab.readthedocs.io/en/stable/user/interface.html

-The Fornax Science Platform additionally contains a JupyterLab extension called BXPlorer, which provides a UI to manage the cloud-hosted data in the Fornax Science Platform:
+The Fornax Science Platform additionally contains a JupyterLab extension called BXplorer, which provides a UI to manage the cloud-hosted data in the Fornax Science Platform:
    * https://github.com/Navteca/jupyterlab-bxplorer

 ## Starting & Monitoring Analyses